United Way Worldwide - Funder Overview

 United Way Worldwide does not have a public grant application process.

-The organization's grants are primarily directed to support its network of local United Way organizations rather than to external nonprofits seeking community funding.
-Organizations seeking United Way funding should:
+The organisation's grants are primarily directed to support its network of local United Way organisations rather than to external nonprofits seeking community funding.
+Organisations seeking United Way funding should:

 - Contact their local United Way affiliate directly - Each of the approximately 1,800 local United Ways operates independently with its own funding priorities, application processes, and deadlines